Consultation & Plants for Public Displays

 and the thought that plants might sometimes eat animals was called blasphemy by Carolus Linnaeus.
 Darwin, however, preformed painfully exacting

-experiments with CP to establish once and for all that these plants did indeed eat animals.
+experiments with carnivorous plants to establish once and for all that these plants did indeed eat animals.

 In a letter to a friend he once wrote, "I care more about sundews than